welew204/KSC_work/frontend/4.4-fullstack/activities/2_moviesearch_fullstack/harder_instructions.md

 The final product should do the following:

-- Show all movies and the information about them when you first load the page
+DONE - Show all movies and the information about them when you first load the page
 - Search box functionality: When you hit search, it should use the search API to filter which movies are available
 - Add movie: Develop a form on the bottom of the page to add movies by using a